 Next up was cuberdon, a Belgian sweet that was invented when a pharmacist was trying to make a sweet syrup and failed to keep it syrup-like.
 It’s not hard to believe they were made by a pharmacist because they do have the unfortunate quality of tasting a bit like a Calpol chew.
 It’s very medicinal.
 The first bite is good but it quickly descends into an overwhelming medical sticky sweetness that is… not bad, but not the kind of thing you’d crave after a long day.
 Half a cuberdon was enough before I started to worry about getting a migraine.

 (Pharmacists have actually played a big part in the development of Belgian confectionary.
-One pharmacist started covering pills in chocolate to get kids to take them, a move than inspired his grandson, John Neuhaus, to invent the manon, Belgium’s most famous praline.
+One pharmacist started covering pills in chocolate to get kids to take them, a move than inspired his grandson, John Neuhaus, to invent Belgium’s famous chocolate form, pralines.
 This seems hugely questionable on the part of the pharmacist but given it gave us pralines everyone is cool with it – as easy as giving candy to babies, huh?).

 We finished up with beer.
 Now, I am slowly, tentatively, starting to like beer.
 It’s a process.
 I’m generally more of a boozy fruit juice kind of drinker.
 But, for the sake of cultural exchange, of course, I managed to get down half a glass of dark brown beer.
 It was much better than I was expecting.